Dental Implants – Lincoln, NE

 At Williamsburg Dental, we don’t believe in a one-size-fits-all treatment strategy.
 Just as each our of patients is one of a kind, the implant placements and restorations we perform are unique in each case.
 That complicates providing an estimate for anyone in general.
 You can find out how much getting dental implants would cost in your specific case by scheduling a consultation with us.
 Our experienced team can create a personalized plan and give you an accurate estimate associated with treatment.

-- Dental insurance.
-Although uncommon, some dental insurance plans include dental implant coverage.
+Although uncommon, some dental insurance plans include implant coverage.
 Even if yours doesn’t, many policies help cover some of the cost for necessary preparatory work and the restoration, which can help reduce your out-of-pocket costs.
 Our team of industry experts will gladly examine your dental policy and help you know how to maximize your benefits.
 If you do not have dental insurance, you can consider enrolling in one of our savings plans, which offer perks that dental insurance doesn’t like a 25 percent discount on dental implants.

 Advanced Dental Implant Procedures

 Many patients qualify for dental implants right away.
 They are in good oral health and have substantial jawbone to support the implant.
 However, others do not initially qualify.
 The good news is that our experts at Williamsburg Dental can perform certain preliminary procedures that can make dental implants possible for everyone.
 Typically, dental offices have to refer patients to a specialist for these advanced dental implant procedures, but we are able to provide these services right here in-office.